 The other novelties: away with the radio, abolished the reserve car.

 "The radio is important: it allows the pit crew to tell you if there is oil on the track or if it is raining in certain sections.
 It would be better to avoid a ban on it.
-The rule on the reserve car has to be interpreted: it is unthinkable that a team is eliminated from a race because, for example, it breaks its engine on the reconnaissance lap before the start".
+The rule on the reserve car has to be interpreted: it is unthinkable that a team is eliminated from a race because, for example, it breaks its engine on the formation lap before the start".

 Will someone try to be clever by circumventing the bans?